mu-b003/incident-response-case-study-/README.md

 # Key Findings

-* Five failed SSH login attempts were detected.
+* Five failed SSH login attempts were identified.
-* Two successful SSH logins occurred after password guessing.
+* Two successful SSH logins were recorded.
 * All malicious activity originated from a single IP address.
 * The attacker successfully accessed a standard user account.
-* Attempts to access privileged resources were denied.
+* Attempts to escalate privileges were unsuccessful.
 * Authentication logs provided sufficient evidence to reconstruct the complete attack.

 ---